- So, How to Keep My Computer from Going to Sleep?

 2. Tweak Windows 10 Sleep Mode Settings

-To combat your computer’s persistent sleepiness, try adjusting the Windows 10 sleep mode settings:
+To keep your laptop from sleeping, try adjusting the Windows 10 sleep mode settings:

 - Start -> Control Panel -> Power Options